MobiApp121/PressBooks-MobiAp121-Publishing/readme.txt

 IMPORTANT!

  * Do not install PressBooks on an existing WordPress blog -- create a new WordPress install instead.
+ * PressBooks for MobiApp121 Publishing is very old but very stable and produces excellent outputs
- * PressBooks works with PHP 5.6.x and WordPress 3.6 Lower versions are not supported.
+ * It works with PHP 5.6.x and WordPress 3.6 only.
+Lower or higher versions are not supported.
- * This configuration is designed specifically to work in conjunction with several tested plugins:
+ * This configuration is designed specifically to work in conjunction with several tested - current as of 6/6/2017 - plugins:
  1 [WP-Quicklatex](https://en-gb.wordpress.org/plugins/wp-quicklatex/) + WP Super Cache, important for Latex.
  2 [MCE Table Buttons](https://wordpress.org/plugins/mce-table-buttons/), for tables.
  3 [Tiny MCE Spellcheck](https://wordpress.org/plugins/tinymce-spellcheck/), for inline proofing.
- 4 [Disable All WP Updates](https://wordpress.org/plugins/disable-wordpress-updates/) security and nag prevention.
+ 4 [Disable All WP Updates](https://wordpress.org/plugins/disable-wordpress-updates/) security against fatal plugin updates and nag prevention.
  5 Install reliable Malware/Firewall/Virus protection, especially with this older install.

  VERY IMPORTANT!

-  This version contains custom links,icons and urls through-out to MobiApp12.
+  This version contains custom links,icons and urls THROUGH-OUT, specific to MobiApp12 Publishing.
 You will need to look closely at all headers and footers, assets in each theme, export and particularly pb-admin-laf.php, in the admin folder, to customize your own.
-You are probably best advised to use the PressBooks up to date plugin - You have been warned!
+Do NOT change plugin references to 'pressbooks', only text custom text and urls.
+We probably should have built child themes for every theme, which is what we're doing with our new platform and maybe one way this version could be useful to you.
+You are probably best advised with so much work, for what is after-all very old software, to use the PressBooks up to date plugins - You have been warned!

 *Part 1, WordPress generic:*